-Additionally, the State Board of Education and individual school districts should require annual professional development regarding Wabanaki Studies as a requirement of ongoing certification.
-Such pre-service training and professional development should cover all content areas required by the Wabanaki Studies Law, including contemporary government, economics, cultural systems of the Wabanaki tribes, and interactions with other governmental entities.
+- professional development regarding Wabanaki Studies as a requirement of ongoing certification.
+Such pre-service training and professional development should cover all content areas - nt required by the Wabanaki Studies Law, including contemporary government, economics, cultural systems of the Wabanaki tribes, and interactions with other governmental entities.